davidtubridy/eiq/README.md

 - Error Handling
 - Common Loading/Error placeholder components.
 - Saving Indicator
-- The survey-questions component has grown larger than expected so I wuold split it into multiple components.
+- The survey-questions component has grown larger than expected so I would split it into multiple components.
 - Fix any issues reported on Lighthouse.
-- Added Transloco for translation.
+- Add Transloco for translation.
 - Improved design for the survey list page and header.
 - Shared utils library and somewhere to store common const values.
 - Investigate using a lightweight signal store for keeping track of a notebooks state.
-- Clear navigation when going from a survey to the surver list.
+- Clearer navigation when going from a survey to the survey list.